The Descent

 The total runtime of The Descent is 100 minutes (1h 40m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7/10, and global collection metrics, The Descent stands as a successful venture for the creators.
-It remains an essential piece of the 2005 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.0/10, and global performance metrics, The Descent is classified as a HIT.
+It remains an essential part of the 2005 cinematic calendar.

 Frequently Asked Questions